csigritz/AutoPiP/README.md

 ## 💻 Requirements

 - macOS 14 or later
-- Safari 16 or later ( I wanted to add chrome/firefox support but Safari is the only browser that allows calling PiP without user-interaction - So unless this changes, AutoPiP will be Safari only)
+- Safari 16 or later

+> I wanted to add Chrome/Firefox support but Safari is the only browser that allows calling PiP without user-interaction - So unless this changes, AutoPiP will be Safari only

 ## 🤝 Contributing